- Article by Online Editor

-“Even though projects like these are at a much smaller scale than the work I envisaged myself doing when I was a student in Ethiopia, I still keep a similar mindset – which is to innovate a solution, whether it’s for designing a massive vertical farm, or just a connection for a foot rest.”
+“Even though projects like these are on a much smaller scale than the work I envisaged myself doing when I was a student in Ethiopia, I still keep a similar mindset – which is to innovate a solution, whether it’s for designing a massive vertical farm, or just a connection for a footrest.”

 With the release of Herman Miller’s Byne system, Woods Bagot’s Sue Fenton gives an industry perspective on the furniture company’s workspace innovations.